srivastavashreyaa/smart-watchlist/README.md

   is more than sufficient for a "check in occasionally" watchlist and avoids the complexity of a persistent connection for this scope.

-## 100-word product pitch (draft — edit in your own words before submitting)
+## 100-word product pitch

-Most watchlists show you a price.
+Most watchlists just show you a price.
 This one decides whether that price actually deserves your attention.
-Each stock gets its own volatility baseline, computed from its own recent history — a 2% move means something different for a blue-chip than a small-cap, so a flat alert threshold is the wrong model.
-The app tracks what you personally last saw (not just "today's change"), flags 52-week high/low crossings, and visually separates signal from noise instead of a uniform grid.
-Prices are cached and shared across users to respect free-tier API limits, with graceful stale-data fallback rather than errors.
+Every stock gets its own volatility baseline computed from its own recent history, because a 2% move means something different for a blue-chip than a small-cap — a flat alert threshold is the wrong model.
+It tracks what I personally last saw for each stock, not just today's change, so gradual moves over days I didn't check still surface.
+It also flags 52-week high/low crossings and calls out top movers.
+Prices are cached and shared across users to respect free-tier API limits, with stale data served gracefully instead of errors.